pawanmsr/n-methods/README.md

 Problem scripts in play.

 Note to self: archive (or delete, if and) when all milestones have been touched at least once.

+I seek refuge in my fields of study to recharge, re-orient and organise my mind.
+This casual repository also contains some of my scattered thoughts (that others may find useful, especially those in adversity) bourne out of my studies and interaction.
+Selectively disregard it.
+No more casual additions are intended.

 Appreciation
 ------------